 The novels on this page are more traditional and the genres include family drama, action and adventure, fantasy, science fiction, suspense and horror.
-Some of them could be considered Young Adult Fiction (YAF), while some are intended for adult readers but could still be enjoyed and appreciated by teens.
+Some of them could be considered Young Adult Fiction (YAF), while some are intended for adult readers (and include mild violence and sex scenes) but could still be enjoyed and appreciated by mature teens.

 I wrote These book introductions and mini-reviews for a newspaper column (for Ming Pao), the purpose of which was to introduce books for students taking Hong Kong’s DSE exam in English, so the articles were quite short and the books chosen had to be

 - Meaningful enough that they could be easily presented or discussed in class.

 1. The Curious Incident of the Dog in the Night-time

 One book that I would highly recommend is the novel The Curious Incident of the Dog in the Night-time by Mark Haddon.
 The novel starts out as a mystery.
 The narrator and protagonist, Christopher, is a 15-year-old boy trying to discover who killed his neighbour’s dog.
 Christopher is a special character—though he is mathematical genius, he is also suffering from a psychological condition known as autism.
 He has great difficulty understanding the world around him and cannot understand why people are lying to him or why it is not acceptable for him to attack a policeman.

 As Christopher solves the mystery of the murdered dog, he makes a shocking discovery and the novel starts exploring themes of honesty, family relationships and how to reach one’s full potential.